‘General Hospital’ Spoilers: Nelle Confesses, Sonny Is Angered, And Jax Tries To Fix It

 A post shared by @general_hospital27 on

 Last week, General Hospital left off with Nelle and Sonny (Maurice Benard) having a discussion.
 She is there to confess that she drugged him and that there was actually no sexual contact between the two.
-Sonny believes that he slept with Nelle but that isn’t the case.
+Sonny believes that he slept with Nelle, but that isn’t the case.
 General Hospital spoilers confirm Nelle is attempting to right her wrongs, but it won’t matter.
 Despite not having physical contact with Carly’s husband, she sent her enemy into a tailspin that she is going to have a hard time rebounding from any of that.

 With Jax back in Port Charles, there is no telling where the General Hospital writers are headed.
 He was needed to wrap up the Nelle storyline but starting an affair with Carly wasn’t something most had hoped for.
 Rumors of a hook-up with Alexis (Nancy Lee Grahn) ran through social media but were quickly put to rest when he ended up eating lunch with her instead.
 According to SheKnows Soaps, General Hospital spoilers reveal that by the end up the week Jax will be attempting to make amends.
-This could be with Nelle or it could be with Sonny.
+This could be with Nelle, or it could be with Sonny.
 Fans believe the first scenario is more likely, especially since he learned how the kidney was literally cut out of her to save his daughter.

 4/6/17 #generalhospital #generalhospitalabc #gh #abcsoaps #soaps #abc